The Toro Company research snapshot

 $45 to $55 over 3 years

-More likely if Residential demand remains weak, weather disrupts seasonal categories, tariffs and materials offset pricing, Tornado or other acquisitions disappoint, or the market re-rates TTC toward a mid-teens industrial multiple.
+More likely if Residential demand remains weak, weather disrupts seasonal categories, tariffs and materials offset pricing, Tornado or the leadership transition disappoints, or the market re-rates TTC toward a mid-teens industrial multiple.

 TTC AI technical analysis